denten-books/plain-text/20-metaphor.md

 interest is immediately visible [@shneiderman_future_1982, 251;
 @hutchins_direct_1986, 91].

-The primary goal of direct manipulation was therefore to achieve correspondence between "representation" and the "object of interest."
+The primary goal of direct manipulation was therefore to achieve accord between "visual representation" and the "object of interest."
 Shneiderman looked to Leibniz for guidance.
 Leibniz developed a system of symbolic notation, at the root of his calculus, to express, in his words, "the exact nature of a thing briefly and, as it were, picture it."
 For Leibniz, the symbol, an accurate and portable picture of an idea, could subsequently reduce the mental effort required for abstract thought, leading to a "great advantage for discovery" [@leibniz_briefwechsel_1899, 375; @shneiderman_direct_1983,